Federal Leasing

 Federal Acquisition Regulations (FAR's) form the basis of the Terms & Conditions that are attached to and/or referenced in Federal agency's P.O.'s (Order for Supplies and Services).
 The "Terms & Conditions" can be quite extensive and will detail almost of every aspect of the transaction and the agreed-to payments.
 It is not unusual for there to be some "give and take" in the finalization of terms and conditions.
 Contracting officers seem to have a fairly wide range of discretion on certain issues within certain agencies.
 First Capital will need to see the actual order to know what issues may need further clarification etc. (We may also suggest the application of Terms and Conditions currently defined under existing GSA contracts)

-One on the more important issues for First Capital is whether the Federal agency "intends" to lease to own (LTOP) , or if the agency is looking to lease with the option to purchase (LWOP).
-With an LTOP lease it is the government agency's stated "intention" to take ownership of the equipment after the term of the lease and to issue the requisite number of purchase orders over the fiscal periods, to allow for the total number of monthly payments contemplated at the outset.
+One on the more important issues for First Capital is whether the Federal agency "intends" to lease to ownership (LTOP), or if the agency is looking to lease with the option to purchase (LWOP).
+With an LTOP lease it is the government agency's stated "intention" to take ownership of the equipment after the term of the lease and to issue the requisite number of purchase orders over several fiscal periods, to allow for the total number of monthly payments contemplated at the beginning of the lease to all be made, by the end of the lease.
 We will also entertain an LWOP structure for certain equipment.
 An LWOP lease may also be structured by the government agency more like a rental with or without a purchase option.
-LWOP's structured with a purchase option that includes an early buyout provisions can be acceptable.
-LWOP pricing based on our risk of the equipment being returned at the conclusion of any given year (without an early payoff), would have to be dramatically higher to accommodate the lesser number of payments toward the total cost.
-Although we realize that no contracting officer can legally BIND his agency into spending funds that have not yet been appropriated by Congress, nor is it our expectation that a project will be re-evaluated each year as a month-to-month or year-to-year "rental" transaction might be.
+LWOP's structured with a purchase option that includes an early buyout provision may be acceptable.
+An LWOP where the vendor agrees to purchase the equipment (at a mutually pre-agreed to amount) if the government doesn't elect to purchase, may also be acceptable.
+The vendor may be interested in getting the equipment back--as it may be able to re-condition, re-warranty and remarket the equipment to other customers at a profit if the purchase price is "right" (all subject to negotiation at the outset) LWOP pricing based on our risk of the equipment being returned at the conclusion of in any given year (without an early payoff), would have to be priced at a significantly higher price to accommodate a potentially much smaller contribution to our cost of that equipment.
+Although we realize that no contracting officer can legally bind his agency into spending funds that have not yet been appropriated by Congress, nor is it our expectation that a project will be re-evaluated each year as a month-to-month or year-to-year "rental" transaction might be.

 Federal Leasing Is Cash Flow Positive!